Anne Sundberg: Career

 In 2000, Sundberg produced Tully directed by Hilary Birmingham.
-Sundberg was nominated for a Independent Spirit Award for Best Feature at the 18th Independent Spirit Awards.
+Sundberg was nominated for an Independent Spirit Award for Best Feature at the 18th Independent Spirit Awards.

 In 2006, Sundberg co-directed and served as a producer on The Trials of Darryl Hunt, which follows the case of wrongly convicted Darryl Hunt, the film had its world premiere at the Sundance Film Festival in January 2006, and was released in June 2007.
 Sundberg next directed The Devil Came on Horseback, which had its world premiere at the Sundance Film Festival in January 2007, and premiered on National Geographic in April 2008.
 That same year, Sundberg co-directed The End of America, based upon the book of the same name by Naomi Wolf.

 Sundberg next co-directed Joan Rivers: A Piece of Work which followed comedian Joan Rivers, which had its world premiere at the Sundance Film Festival in January 2010.
 It was released in June 2010 by IFC Films to critical acclaim.
-That same year, Sundberg co-directed with Stern and Nic Dunlop, Burma Soldier narrated by Colin Farrel, Sundberg next co-directed Secret Access: UFOS ON the Record, which premiered on the History Channel in August 2011.
+That same year, Sundberg co-directed with Stern and Nic Dunlop, Burma Soldier narrated by Colin Farrell, Sundberg next co-directed Secret Access: UFOS ON the Record, which premiered on the History Channel in August 2011.

 In 2012, Sundberg co-directed Knuckleball! which follows baseball players relying on knuckleball.
 In 2013, Sundberg co-directed Let Them Wear Towels, a short documentary film following Sports Illustrated reporter Melissa Ludtke being denied access to the New York Yankees players locker room, and Lisa Olson a reporter for The Boston Herald who was sexually harassed by New York Patriot members during an interview.
 From 2014 to 2016, Sundberg co-directed The Fashion Fund a documentary series for Amazon Prime Video following a competition led by Anna Wintour and Diane von Furstenberg nominating promising designers to prove their place in the future of fashion.

 In 2015, Sundberg co-directed In My Father's House following musician Rhymefest.
 In 2016, Sundberg co-directed The Ultimate Captain America Marathon for HBO, which follows several survivors of the Boston Marathon bombings.
 In 2018, Sundberg co-directed Reversing Roe, which follows abortion laws in the United States for Netflix.

 In 2019, Sundberg co-directed The Preppy Murder: Death in Central Park following the murder of Jennifer Levin in Central Park for AMC and SundanceTV.
 In 2020, Sundberg co-directed Surviving Jeffrey Epstein for Lifetime, following survivors of convicted pedophile and sex trafficker Jeffrey Epstein.